strimzi/strimzi.github.io/_posts/2023-04-02-writing-custom-pod-security-providers.md

 The version of the module should match the Strimzi version you are using and with which you plan to deploy it.

-Once you add the `api` module as a dependency, you can start coding.
+After you add the `api` module as a dependency, you can start coding.
-There are two ways how you can write your custom provider.
+There are two ways you can write your custom provider.
 You can start from scratch and implement the `PodSecurityProvider` interface.
 Or you can take an existing provider and modify it by extending it.

 #### Implementing the `PodSecurityProvider` interface

 When you decide to implement your custom Pod Security Provider from scratch, the best way to do it is to implement the [`PodSecurityProvider` interface](https://github.com/strimzi/strimzi-kafka-operator/blob/main/api/src/main/java/io/strimzi/plugin/security/profiles/PodSecurityProvider.java).
-This interface contains several different methods which will need to be implemented in your code.
+This interface contains several methods that must be implemented in your code.
 In this example, we will implement a provider which will configure all containers to use a read-only root filesystem.
+In this example, we will show you how to implement a provider that configures all containers to use a read-only root filesystem.
-Read-only root filesystem means that the filesystem of the container image will be always read-only and the containers will be able to write only to folders mounted as volumes in the Pod definition.
+This means that the filesystem of the container image will always be read-only, and the containers will only be able to write to folders mounted as volumes in the Pod definition.

 To get started, we create a new class `CustomPodSecurityProvider` and let it implement the `PodSecurityProvider`